erstec/APRS-ESP/doc/mod-hw-devel.md

 - Configure using WiFi AP mode.
 Don't forget to set your callsign and SSID, frequency, etc.

 ## Connecting GPS Module
 - You can use any GPS module with UART interface.
 3.3V powered are preferable.
 I'm using NEO-6M module.
-Baudrate is 9600bps.
+Baudrate should be set to 9600 bps.
-- Connect GPS module to the board using 3V3, GND, TX (IO18) and RX (IO17) pads.
+- Connect GPS module to the board using 3V3, GND, TX (IO16) and RX (IO17) pads.